enricopesce/oracle-kubernetes-engine-deploy/README.md

-# EeasyOKE project
+# Oracle kubernetes engine deploy project

 ## Automated Kubernetes Cluster Deployment on Oracle Cloud Infrastructure up and running in minutes

-This IaC code provides a simple way to automate the deployment a OKE cluster on Oracle Cloud Infrastructure including all requirements.
+This tool provides a simple way to automate the deployment a OKE cluster on Oracle Cloud Infrastructure including all requirements with no stress.

 It is useful for starting without extensive expertise or as a foundation code ready to extend.

-I used Pulumi as an IaC tool because, for various personal reasons, I prefer it over Terraform.
-However, don't worry; under the hood, Pulumi uses Terraform.

 ## Why EasyOKE?